SuleymanOFLAZ/Notes/Notes/CPP/CPP_Course/03_CPP_Course.md

 }
 ```

-And let look the reference semantic of same code.
+And let's look at the reference semantics of the same code.
 There is no reference to reference here:
 ```cpp
 void pswap(int* &r1, int* &r2)
 {